jnksgit/Hoffmann-2022-rs/README.md

 ### (5) Setup of the DNN

 For modeling the biodiversity variables, we used a feed-forward-deep-neural network implemented via Keras sequential model in Python.
 As predictors Sentinel-1 and -2 composites, as well as further computed metrics have been used.
-A more detailed description of the modeling process can be script can be abstracted with the **dnn.ipynb** file.
 The predictors have been divided into different groups: Sentinel-2 bands+EVI+Q, Sentinel-1 backscatter, Sentinel-2 texture and Sentinel-1 texture.

 ### (6) Model validation